-Instead of giving up on love, learn to love yourself first so that you don't have to beg others for affection and then make bad choices in partners.
+Don't give up on life.
+Instead, learn to love yourself first so that you don't have to beg others for affection and so make bad choices.

 It’s better to give up on all of those who didn’t know how to love you as you deserved.
-Or, it’s better to decide to stop making the same mistakes and allowing yourself to be led by ideals or expectations that end up collapsing over time.
+Or, it’s better to decide to stop making the same mistakes and allowing yourself to be led by unrealistic expectations that end up disappointing you over time.

-Love can be incredibly painful when we fill it with dependency, jealousy, abuse, possession or insecurities.
+Love can be incredibly painful when it involves dependency, jealousy, abuse, possession, or insecurity.

 Don’t give up on love because of toxic relationships

 Sometimes it’s the people who least suit us that seem to take hold of our heart most strongly.

 We idealize them from the start, but what happens over time?
 Everything changes, nothing is the same, or perhaps we just didn’t see it before.

 Sometimes, when we have very strong feelings for someone, we can become blind.
 Suddenly, everyone around us tells us that they’re not in our best interests, but we insist that they’re mistaken.

 We put a blindfold over our eyes to try to make the “happily ever after” a reality.
 After all, we all still secretly believe in finding the knight in shining armor or the delicate and beautiful princess.